 Instruct employees safely?

-Train your drivers at least once a year in the safe handling of vehicles in accordance with UVV.
+Train your drivers in the safe handling of vehicles in accordance with UVV.
 The best way to do this is via e-learning.

 The basis for driver training in accordance with UVV is DGUV Regulation 70 Vehiclesopen_in_new.
-This regulates all important aspects that must be observed when using the vehicles for operational purposes.
-In addition to the construction and equipment of the vehicles, this also includes their safe operation and regular inspection by an expert.
+This regulates all important aspects that play a role in the operational use of the vehicles.
+In addition to the construction and equipment of the vehicles, this also includes their safe operation and the regular UVV vehicle inspection by an expert.

 Construction and equipment